Decoding the Mystery: Understanding 1 8 Divided by 3 4

 Understanding Mixed Numbers and Their Components

 Before diving into the division process, let's refresh our understanding of mixed numbers.
 A mixed number is a combination of a whole number and a proper fraction.
-For instance, in the expression "1 8", '1' represents the whole number and '8' represents the fraction (which in this case, implicitly means ⅛).
+Still, for instance, in the expression "1 8", '1' represents the whole number and '8' represents the fraction (which in this case, implicitly means ⅛).
 It's crucial to remember that a mixed number can be converted into an improper fraction, where the numerator is larger than the denominator.
 This conversion is fundamental to performing division with mixed numbers.

 Converting Mixed Numbers to Improper Fractions: A Necessary Step